annekroon/AEM/README.md

 -`model_training/`: here you will find code used to train the models.

 `make_tmpfileuniekezinnen.py` can be used to extract sentences from articles INCA database.
 Duplicate sentences will be removed right away.
-`trainmodel_fromfile_iterator_modelnumber.py` takes a .txt file with sentences as input and trains word2vec models according to different parameter settings.
+`trainmodel_fromfile_iterator_modelnumber.py` takes a .txt file with sentences as input and trains word2vec models with different parameter settings.

 ## Data